TimeMachine1994/081925-SvelteTweb/Old Docs01/docs/MISSING_TESTS.md

 ## 📝 Conclusion

-The TributeStream application has a solid foundation of tests, particularly for the livestream system and API endpoints.
+The Tributestream application has a solid foundation of tests, particularly for the livestream system and API endpoints.
 However, significant gaps exist in component testing, payment processing, file uploads, and security testing.

 **Immediate action is required** for payment processing tests and core component tests to ensure production readiness.
 The phased approach outlined above will systematically address all testing gaps while maintaining development velocity.